 Mercaptan: The gas shall not contain more than 0.3 grains of mercaptan per one hundred (100) cubic feet as determined by quantitative methods in general use within the natural gas industry and as mutually acceptable to the parties hereto.

-Carbon Dioxide and Nitrogen: The gas shall not contain more than three percent 3% by volume of a combined total of carbon dioxide (CO2) and nitrogen (N2) components and shall not contain more than two percent (2%) by volume of carbon dioxide.
+Carbon Dioxide and Nitrogen: The gas shall not contain more than three percent (3%) by volume of a combined total of carbon dioxide (CO2) and nitrogen (N2) components and shall not contain more than two percent (2%) by volume of carbon dioxide.

 Oxygen: The gas shall not contain more than two thousand parts per million (2000 ppm) by volume of oxygen (O2) and both parties shall make every reasonable effort to keep the Gas free of oxygen.